Julia Community 🟣

 Pkg updates - It enables easy re-compilation after packages are updated.

-Instant loading - It eliminates loading time (i.e., when using
+Instant loading - It eliminates loading time (i.e., when using is called).

 Native code - It supports native code reusing.